-Did You Know That Yelp Will Hide Some Listings? – Whitespark Weekly
+Did You Know That Yelp Will Hide Some Listings? – Whitespark Local Insider

 Getting a listing removed from Yelp is near impossible, except for a select few businesses.
-In this episode of the Whitespark Weekly, Darren reviews a few cases where listings have been removed from Yelp (hint they are not local small businesses).
+In this episode of the Whitespark Local Insider (formerly the Weekly), Darren reviews a few cases where listings have been removed from Yelp (hint they are not local small businesses).

 Hello again, local search friends.
 Welcome to another Whitespark Weekly.
 Today, I wanna talk to you about getting your listing removed from Yelp.
 There is like a specific case where it can happen, so I’m gonna discuss that case and it’s good to start with an example.
 Let me show you a listing that got removed.

 Actually, Yext had a listing on Yelp.
 Well, they do, check it out.
 They have a listing.
 And it’s not looking so good for Yext here.

 - They have one guy update his review, he originally went with five stars.
 “Total scam.”

 - “This company is unethical and will not give you straight answers.”

 - “What a waste of money.”